 As you will find out later, this process is very simple.

-First thing to do will of course be purchasing the correct replacement blade.
+The first thing to do, will, of course, be purchasing the correct replacement blade.
 Be careful when buying!
-Make sure that you are buying the correct blade type for tool you have.
+Make sure that you are buying the correct blade type for the tool you have.

 How?
 Stay with us and you’ll find out it’s not a difficult task and you can accomplish it without any expert attention.